franzheidl/SassFunk/README.md

 Returns a bool whether `$list` contains `$value`.

 #### sfnk-list-mapify( $list )
-Creates a map from a nested list where the keys are the first items of the items of `$list`, the value the remaining items of each item of `$list`.
+Creates a map from a nested `$list` where the keys are the first items of the items of `$list`, the value the remaining items of each item of `$list`.

 #### sfnk-list-prepend( $list, $value )
 Returns `$list`prepended with `$value`.